liuyehcf/BlogSource/_posts/vim.md

     source ~/.vim/gtags-cscope.vim
 endif

-" 将 .tpp 后缀的文件视为 cpp 文件，这样，针对 cpp 的插件就可以对 .tpp 文件生效了 autocmd BufRead,BufNewFile *.tpp set filetype=cpp
+" Treat files with the .tpp extension as cpp files so that plugins for cpp can take effect on .tpp files autocmd BufRead,BufNewFile *.tpp set filetype=cpp

-" 特定文件类型的配置
-" json文件不隐藏双引号，等价于 set conceallevel=0
-let g:vim_json_conceal=0
+" Configuration for specific file types
+" Do not hide double quotes in JSON files, equivalent to set conceallevel=0 let g:vim_json_conceal = 0

 " Return to last edit position when opening files (You want this!), https://stackoverflow.com/questions/7894330/preserve-last-editing-position-in-vim autocmd BufReadPost *